ietf-teep/architecture/draft-ietf-teep-architecture.md

 Untrusted Applications to query and trigger TA installation that the application needs to use.

-An Untrusted Application might communicate with the TEEP Broker at runtime to trigger TA installation itself.
-Or an Untrusted Application might simply have a metadata file that describes the TAs it depends on and the associated TAM(s) for each TA, and an REE Application Installer can inspect this application metadata file and invoke the TEEP Broker to trigger TA installation
+An Untrusted Application might communicate with a TEEP Broker at runtime to trigger TA installation itself, or an Untrusted Application might simply have a metadata file that describes the TAs it depends on and the associated TAM(s) for each TA, and an REE Application Installer can inspect this application metadata file and invoke the TEEP Broker to trigger TA installation